Bibi Aisha: Life in the United States

 Shortly after Time's cover in August 2010, Aisha was flown to the United States to receive free reconstructive surgery.
 After arriving in California, she psychologically regressed into psychogenic non-epileptic seizures, panic attacks, and self-harm that required hospitalization.
-Due to the events she had been subjected to, doctors determined she wasn't yet stable enough for the gruelling reconstructive surgery, and these traumas caused her to suffer with borderline personality disorder.
+Due to the events she had been subjected to, doctors determined she was not yet stable enough for the grueling reconstructive surgery, and these traumas caused her to suffer from borderline personality disorder.
 While her reconstructive surgery was delayed, she was taken in by the Women for Afghan Women shelter in Queens, New York.
 Aisha's condition improved with a change in medications, and the seizures stopped.

 Later, Aisha's psychological condition improved enough that she was able to stop taking medications to control her behavior.
 Starting in 2012, preparations to do a multistage facial reconstruction for Aisha began.
 Her forehead was expanded over the course of several months to provide enough tissue to build a new nose.
 The structure for her new nose was built using cartilage from her own body and tissue from her left hand was also used for the inner lining.
 Aisha underwent a total of 12 completed surgeries.
 In 2014 ABC News revisited Aisha and revealed how her new nose has altered her appearance.

 Aisha has been adopted by an Afghan-American couple, and, as of 2014, lives in Maryland.
 She studies English and mathematics and aspires to be a police officer.